darkrelics/eidolon-engine/documentation/mechanics.md

-# Game Mechanics System
+# Game Mechanics and Experience System

 ## Overview

-The mechanics module provides a system for opposed checks in the game.
-It uses a sophisticated probability model that balances skill differences with controlled randomness, creating engaging gameplay where outcomes are neither too predictable nor too chaotic.
+This document describes the complete game mechanics and experience system for the Eidolon Engine.
+The system provides two primary resolution methods (opposed checks and static checks) integrated with a continuous skill progression system that rewards character development through actual use rather than abstract point allocation.

 ## Core Components